 - 17 Before either the construction of the development authorised by this permit or the use authorised by this permit commence, an assessment of the land to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
-The assessment must be prepared by an environmental professional with suitable qualifications to the satisfaction of the Responsible Authority and must include: - (a) a description of previous land uses and activities on the land; - (b) an assessment of the level, nature and distribution of any contamination within, or in close proximity to, the land; - (c) details of any provisions, recommendations and requirements (including but not limited to, clean up, construction, ongoing maintenance or monitoring) required to effectively address and manage any contamination within the land; and - (d) recommendations as to whether the land is suitable for the use for which the land is proposed to be developed and whether an Environmental Auditor should be appointed under section 53S of the Environment Protection Act 1970 (EP Act) to undertake an Environmental Audit in accordance with the provisions of the EP Act. - 18 If the assessment required by condition 10 does not result in a recommendation that an Environmental Auditor be appointed under section 53S of the EP Act to undertake an Environmental Audit in accordance with the provisions of the EP Act, all provisions, recommendations and requirements of the assessment must be implemented and complied with to the satisfaction of the Responsible Authority. - 19 If the assessment required by condition 10 results in a recommendation that an Environmental Auditor be appointed under section 53S of the EP Act to undertake an Environmental Audit in accordance with the provisions of the EP Act, before the construction of the development authorised by this permit or the use authorised by this permit commence, the Environmental Auditor appointed under section 53S of the Environment Protection Act 1970 (EP Act) must undertake an Environmental Audit in accordance with the provisions of the EP Act and issue: - (a) a Certificate of Environmental Audit for the land in accordance with section 53Y of the EP Act (Certificate); or - (b) a Statement of Environmental Audit for the land in accordance with section 53Z of the EP Act (Statement), and the Certificate or Statement must be provided to the Responsible Authority.
+The assessment must be prepared by an environmental professional with suitable qualifications to the satisfaction of the Responsible Authority and must include: - (a) a description of previous land uses and activities on the land; - (b) an assessment of the level, nature and distribution of any contamination within, or in close proximity to, the land; - (c) details of any provisions, recommendations and requirements (including but not limited to, clean up, construction, ongoing maintenance or monitoring) required to effectively address and manage any contamination within the land; and - (d) recommendations as to whether the land is suitable for the use for which the land is proposed to be developed and whether an Environmental Auditor should be appointed under section 53S of the Environment Protection Act 1970 (EP Act) to undertake an Environmental Audit in accordance with the provisions of the EP Act. - 18 If the assessment required by condition 10 does not result in a recommendation that an Environmental Auditor be appointed under section 53S of the EP Act to undertake an Environmental Audit in accordance with the provisions of the EP Act, all provisions, recommendations and requirements of the assessment must be implemented and complied with to the satisfaction of the Responsible Authority. - 19 If the assessment required by condition 10 results in a recommendation that an Environmental Auditor be appointed under section 53S of the EP Act to undertake an Environmental Audit in accordance with the provisions of the EP Act, before the construction of the development authorised by this permit or the use authorised by this permit commence, the Environmental Auditor appointed under section 53S of the Environment Protection Act 1970 (EP Act) must undertake an Environmental Audit in accordance with the provisions of the zero section 53S of the Environment Protection Act 1970 (EP Act) must undertake an Environmental Audit in accordance with the provisions of the EP Act and issue: - (a) a Certificate of Environmental Audit for the land in accordance with section 53Y of the EP Act (Certificate); or - (b) a Statement of Environmental Audit for the land in accordance with section 53Z of the EP Act (Statement), and the Certificate or Statement must be provided to the Responsible Authority.